-When I said before about what your status is now comes into play, as you then watch an amusing video in which your creatures discuss the future: either about grand social gatherings, or nuclear bombs.
+When I said before about what your status is, now comes into play, as you then watch an amusing video in which your creatures discuss the future: either about grand social gatherings, or nuclear bombs.
 My murderous rampage had resulted in the latter, but watching small blue cute creatures discussing bombs was just funny!

-You then get to deign your grand town centre, which is very sims-esque, and then your transport vehicles.
+You then get to design your grand town centre, which is very sims-esque, and then your transport vehicles.
 You are then advanced into the world, where the whole world is at your fingertips as you strive towards the space age.

 You now have more options than ever as to how you control the world: you can use religious propaganda to convert rival cities to your way of thinking, you can form alliances, you can win by mere economic superiority, or you can (in true real-time strategy fashion) you can blow your enemies to smithereens.
 Your choice!
 You now have your specially designed vehicles at your fingertips (including land, sea, air, religious and economic) which you can change and design to your liking.
 You also have super weapons, the type of which is dictated by your status at tribe level, in my case the gadget bomb, which basically wipe out a rival.

-The origins for this stage probably lie within the “Civilization” games, which is very apt and probably not coincidental, as the game play is very similar.
+The origins for this stage probably lie within the “Civilization” games, which is very apt and probably not coincidental, as the gameplay is very similar.
 But again you continue to learn and grow your species and eventually achieve world domination and move into the space age.

 This stage opens up a world of opportunities, with literally thousands of planets to colonise and make habitable, loads more species to befriend and more fun tools to play with.
-I won’t tell you it all because that would spoil it for you, but be sure that fun such as “The planet buster” will not only remind you of Star Wars, but will provide endless fun.
+I won’t tell you it all because that would spoil it for you, but be sure that fun such as “The planet buster” will not only remind you of Star Wars but will provide endless fun.

-All in all Spore is an absolutely brilliant game, full of endless possibilities and new ways to play and will keep you entertained for ages.
-Personally I was sceptical as to how versatile it would be, and whether it could live up to the hype, but my expectations have been thoroughly fulfilled and beaten, and I can’t wait to get back to it!
-There is also a neat little way in which you can showcase your productions to your friends, but unfortunately I have no friends so I haven’t been able to try this!
+All in all, Spore is an absolutely brilliant game, full of endless possibilities and new ways to play and will keep you entertained for ages.
+Personally, I was sceptical as to how versatile it would be, and whether it could live up to the hype, but my expectations have been thoroughly fulfilled and beaten, and I can’t wait to get back to it!
+There is also a neat little way in which you can showcase your productions to your friends, but unfortunately, I have no friends so I haven’t been able to try this!

 I suppose the real question is whether it is better than the Sims, its mother, and I know I will upset a lot of people by saying that it definitely is.
-This game has been designed to perfection in that you never get bored, and there is always the desire to keep playing with a different creature, and do it in a different way.
+This game has been designed to perfection in that you never get bored, and there is always the desire to keep playing with a different creature and do it in a different way.
 It also has a massive audience, with even mums and dads getting in on the act to create a whole family of created creatures.
 I would definitely advise you to get it, and look out for my little species!